Daily Assignments

 - Drawing conclusions from criteria

-Read the [solutions to Quiz 2]
+- Read the solutions to Quiz 1

 - Before the midterm on Monday September 29, I recommend you work on the following problems in the textbook.
 All are odd-numbered and thus have solutions in the back of the book.
 You do not need to submit them to us.